ikhvostenkov/blog/content/posts/a-byte-of-kotlin-in-a-land-full-of-java/index.en.md

 ### Converting: from JAVA
 You can automatically convert JAVA code to Kotlin code.
-But does the automatic JAVA to Kotlin converter always produces the idiomatic Kotlin code?
+But does the automatic JAVA to Kotlin converter always produces an idiomatic Kotlin code?
 Actually not.
 Kotlin converter does not produce the best results:
 {{< labelled-highlight lang="java" filename="Participant.java" >}}
 public class Participant {